shreyash2503/OperatingSystems/README.md

-# Simulation of a Operating Systems
+# Simulation of a Operating System

 ### This is a repository which implements simulation of a Operating System in Java